Neutral / cushion / high arch

 Updates to Asics Gel Excite 4

-- Asics uses the upper to introduce most of the changes in the Asics Excite 4.
+- Asics uses the running shoe's upper to introduce most of the changes in the Asics Excite 4.
 The more sophisticated upper comes as a result of the removal of the plastic and cheap-looking overlays.
 In place is a new suede-like material that promises to add durability and midfoot hold.

 - Midfoot hold is improved as the logo is now integrated as part of the overlays instead of being stitched on top of the TPU overlays in the previous model.
 More than just delivering a more refined look, the integration of the logo creates a more continuous support from the midfoot to the heel.